 The University of Bern was founded in 1834 and is one of ten universities in Switzerland.
 It consists of eight faculties and has a distinguished reputation in economics.

 The cooperation with the University of Rochester dates back to the well-known monetarist Karl Brunner who worked at both universities in the early 1970s.
-The founder of the Rochester-Bern Executive MBA is Claudio Loderer, former Director of the Institute for Financial Management at the University of Bern and former student of Karl Brunner – with a Ph.D. from Rochester.
+The founder of the Rochester-Bern Executive MBA is Claudio Loderer, former Director of the Institute for Financial Management at the University of Bern and both a former student of Karl Brunner and a Ph.D. graduate of the University of Rochester.

 Foundation board members are business leaders or academics; they do not have any financial stake in the program.
 The foundation’s activities are monitored by an advisory board of alumni/-ae that provides guidance and support.